Block42World/block42-wallet-unity/README.md

 # Block42 Unity Wallet Plugin

 ## About
 A Ethereum wallet and transaction system in Unity.
 This plug-in is inspired by Alto's [unit3d-blockchain-wallet](https://github.com/alto-io/unity3d-blockchain-wallet) and aims to be scalable and easy-to-use for all other projects with minimal coding.
 Changes includes separating UI logic from manager logic, optimize the code to follow Unity standard, as well as adding a number of demos for learning purposes.
+Few advanced usages are also added such as using geth and mining inside Unity.

 Please note that this is still in prototype and under heavy development.
 The final product may be subject to a number of quality assurance tests to verify conformance with specifications.